-- To Make the Student Learn a C Programming Language. - To Learn Problem Solving Techniques using C. - To Teach the Student to Write Programs in C and to Solve the Problems. - To Teach the Concepts of C Programming Like Control Structures Functions Learn About arrays Structures and Union etc. - Learn Basic Data Structures Such as Linked Lists Stacks and Queues Tree and Graph. - Learn Algorithm for Solving Problems Like Sorting Searching Insertion and Deletion of Data - Understand the Complexity of Various Algorithms. - Introduce Various Techniques for Representation of the Data in Memory.
+- To Make the Student Learn a C Programming Language. - To Learn Problem Solving Techniques using C. - To Teach the Student to Write Programs in C and to Solve the Problems. - To Teach the Concepts of C Programming Like Control Structures Functions Learn About arraysStructures and Union etc. - Learn Basic Data Structures Such as Linked Lists Stacks and Queues Tree and Graph. - Learn Algorithm for Solving Problems Like Sorting Searching Insertion and Deletion of Data - Understand the Complexity of Various Algorithms. - Introduce Various Techniques for Representation of the Data in in Memory.

-- Explain the Basic Terminology Used in Computer Programming. - Explain the Process of Problem Solving Using C Programming Language. - Write Compile and Debug Programs in C Language. - Analyze and Solve Complex and Real Life Problems by Developing Application Programs using C Programming Language. - Understand and explain Basic Data Structures Such as Linked Lists Stacks and Queues Tree and Graph. - Select and apply Appropriate Data Structures to define the particular Problem statement. - Implement Operations Like Searching/Sorting Insertion and Deletion Traversing on Various Data Structures. - Determine and Analyze the Complexity of Given Algorithms
+- Analyze and Solve Complex and Real Life Problems by Developing Application Programs using C Programming Language. - Understand and explain Basic Data Structures Such as Linked Lists Stacks and Queues Tree and Graph. - Select and apply Appropriate Data Structures to define the particular Problem statement. - Implement Operations Like Searching/Sorting Insertion and Deletion Traversing on Various DataStructures. - Determine and Analyze the Complexity of Given Algorithms

 Programming Part I: Basics of C programming, Structure of a simple C program.
 Simple I/O functions, Data types in C, operators & their precedence, Control Structures if-else statements.
 Switch statement.
-Loops while. do-while and for loop functions: User-defined functions, returning a value from a function.
+Loops while do-while and for loop functions: User-defined functions, returning a value from a function.
 Local and global variables, automatic, Static Register and External Storage class Parameters: Type, Declarations of a function, functions with more than one parameters, recursion, Arrays: arrays (upto 2 Dimensions), Declaration and initialization, the break structured, string and character arrays. operations on arrays, The C preprocessors.